alidcast/vue-mobiledoc-editor/README.md

 * `activeMarkupTags`, an object with true values for markup tag names in the current selection.
 For example activeMarkupTagNames.isStrong

-* `canEdit`, a boolean that represents whether editing is enabled.
-It is set to true by default.
+* `canEdit`, a boolean that represents the editing is currently enabled or disabled.

 Additionally editor provides the following actions: